-Her practice is focused on banking and financial institutions regulation, real estate financing and commercial lending, mergers and acquisitions, corporate, securities and public finance, debt restructuring, taxation and litigation support.
+Her practice is focused on banking and financial institutions regulation, real estate financing and commercial lending, mergers and acquisitions, corporate, debt restructuring, taxation and litigation support.

 She has advised national banks, broker-dealers, mortgage institutions, loan companies and other financial institutions and institutional lenders on a wide range of corporate transactions and regulatory matters including asset securitizations and mortgage loan sales, commercial real estate financing, mergers and acquisitions, securities offerings, warehousing lines of credit, servicing agreements, loan participations and restructuring of complex credits representing both banks and borrowers among others.
-She also has extensive experience dealing and providing guidance to clients on issues of municipal financing of the Commonwealth of Puerto Rico, its public corporations, instrumentalities and municipalities.
+She also has experience providing guidance on matters related to municipal finance.

 Because she has held executive roles in both finance and operations (including CFO, CAO/COO and Corporate Risk Manager of an NYSE-traded holding company of commercial banking entities) Ms. Acosta has dealt with sophisticated banking and securities regulatory issues, including among others, anti-money laundering, privacy, information security, regulatory examinations, asset quality, risk management and complex accounting issues, such as restatement of financials and asset quality.